kevintham/RepData_PeerAssessment2/PA2_storm.md

 ## Synopsis

-We address the following questions through analysis of the NOAA Storm Database:
+We address the following questions through analysis of the U.S. National Oceanic and Atmospheric Administration (NOAA) Storm Database:

 1. Across the United States, which types of events (as indicated in the EVTYPE variable) are most harmful with respect to population health?
 2. Across the United States, which types of events have the greatest economic consequences?